 - support to successfully exporting products and services into the government and private enterprises in our developing trading partner PNG.

-- a dedicated Asian Business Team to support individuals, private companies and state owned enterprises originating from the Greater China region to successfully do business in Queensland.
+- dedicated Chinese and Korean business teams to support individuals, private companies and state owned enterprises originating from the East Asia region to successfully do business in Queensland.

 Australian Company Operating Internationally: Where Will Tax Be Paid?

 Jamie Towers, international tax advisor at Hanrick Curran (Alliott Group) in Brisbane explains the permanent establishment rules and how Australian companies with international operations are taxed.

 Australian Companies With Foreign Income: Repatriation of Profits

 Australian tax advisor Jamie Towers of Hanrick Curran (Alliott Group) explains importance of structure and financing considerations in repatriating foreign profits back to Australia.